The Gowind 2500 corvette is one of two variants in the Gowind family of multi-mission corvettes developed by DCNS Group.

 The vessel allows the integration of multiple mission modules to meet the emerging operational requirements of the users.

 The corvette has a length of 102m, beam of 16m, depth of 5.4m and displacement of 2,500t.
 It can complement a crew of 65 and 15 special forces.

 Combat management system

-The Gowind® 2500 corvettes incorporate the SETIS combat system, which is also in service with FREMM frigates.
-The intuitive man-machine interface and integrated command prompts enables the crew to analyse large amounts of data fed by onboard sensors and allows them to take quick counteractions against wide range of threats.
+The Gowind 2500 corvettes incorporate the SETIS combat system, which is also in service with FREMM frigates.
+The intuitive man-machine interface and integrated command prompts enable the crew to analyse large amounts of data fed by on-board sensors and take quick counteractions against a wide range of threats.